Skip to content

 Top Programs

 The fields Henry Ford College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Dearborn, Michigan, Henry Ford College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 14%.
+The graduation rate is roughly 14%.

-Ten years out, alumni of Henry Ford College report median earnings of $34,795; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Henry Ford College report median earnings of $34,795, a figure worth comparing against the cost of attendance before enrolling.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs around the national average at Henry Ford College, with an economic connectedness score of 0.90 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs around the national average at Henry Ford College.
+Its economic connectedness score is 0.90, where about 1.0 is the national norm.
 Its friending bias runs higher (0.18), suggesting students tend to form ties within their own economic group.
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools